 The second gully is steeper and rockier, and loose rocks may come barreling down it at breakneck speeds (wear a helmet).
 Follow cairns and a vague trail up the gully to rock band at 12,900 ft.
 These red cliffs are themselves solid, but are covered in loose shale.
 Scramble class 3 terrain to 13,200 ft to reach the NE ridge.

 Scramble class 2+/3 terrain on the ridge crest before reaching a small area of talus at 13,600.
 The cliff bands right beyond this are the crux of the climb.
 A small class 4 chimney, 10-12 ft in height, makes for some fun moves.
 Top out of the chimney and continue class 3 scrambling to a precipice at 13,700 ft.
 This is a great spot to stop and enjoy the views, although the summit is itself very close.

 Once past this point, it's a brief class 3 scramble past some rock bands, and then a mostly class 2+ run up the ridge to the summit, another 300 ft up.
 South Maroon stands to your south, Pyramid to your east, and Capitol Peak

 and Snowmass Mountain to the northwest.

-You will never hate mountain goats as much as you will while on this trail.
+You'll never hate mountain goats as much as you'll while on this trail.
 As you're ascending steep, loose slopes, they will unknowingly kick rocks down at you.
 Demon spawn.
 Speaking of evil woodland critters, the lots at Maroon Lake are famous for their porcupines, who love to chew on brake lines.
 It is highly advised, if overnighting, to wrap your car with chicken wire.
 Mothballs are a reasonable alternative, but even if you leave them on the ground underneath your car, your interior will probably never smell the same.